-Jersey Sport administers travel, coaching and officiating grants for sports.
+Jersey Sport administers recovery, travel, coaching and officiating grants for sports.

 The Travel Grants scheme backs Jersey’s athletes, helping with the cost of journeys to compete in events and training camps at a higher level.